Federation Supergraph

 A federation supergraph SDL can be generated using Apollo Rover CLI.
 You can install Apollo Rover

-CLI here (opens in a new tab).
+CLI here.
 In our example, we create a

 supergraph.yaml